romaindavid-stack/slam/readme.md

 ```

 ### launch
 You can launch either with or without recording in a ros2bag.
 If you record, always launch from the slam directory.
+Argumets:
+- record (default `false`)
+- playback (default `false`)
+- bagfile (path to the bag if playback set to `true`)
 ```bash
 ros2 launch my_configs fast_lio_deploy.launch.py
 ros2 launch my_configs fast_lio_deploy.launch.py record:=true